Blog | Personal Finance

 the online game that increases your financial iq - play now

-Whether you’ve already set out on your path toward financial freedom or are just beginning to make a plan to get there, you have five main asset classes to choose from.
+Whether you’ve already set out on your path toward financial freedom or are just beginning to make a plan to get there, you have five main asset classes to choose from to build your wealth.
 Each asset class has pros and cons and requires different levels of time, effort and education.

-First things first, what most people consider as diversification isn't really diversification.
+First things first, what most people consider as asset diversification isn't really diversification.
 Let’s clear that up.

 Why “diversification” is bad advice